samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 This table might give you spell slots of a higher level than the spells you prepare.
 You can use those slots but only to cast your lower-level spells.
 If a lower-level spell that you cast, like [Burning Hands](/spells/2618946-burning-hands), has an enhanced effect when cast at a higher level, you can use the enhanced effect as normal.

 For example, if you are a level 4 Ranger / level 3 Sorcerer, you count as a level 5 character when determining your spell slots, counting all your levels as a Sorcerer and half your Ranger levels.
 As shown in the Multiclass Spellcaster table, you have four level 1 spell slots, three level 2 slots, and two level 3 slots.
-However, you can’t prepare any level 3 spells, nor can you prepare any level 2 Ranger spells.
+However, you can't prepare any level 3 spells, nor can you prepare any level 2 Ranger spells.
 You can use the spell slots of those levels to cast the spells you do prepare—and potentially enhance their effects.

 ***Pact Magic.*** If you have the Pact Magic feature from the Warlock class and the Spellcasting feature, you can use the spell slots you gain from Pact Magic to cast spells you have prepared from classes with the Spellcasting feature, and you can use the spell slots you gain from the Spellcasting feature to cast Warlock spells you have prepared.

 Trinkets
 --------

 When you make your character, you can roll once on the Trinkets table to gain a Tiny trinket, a simple item lightly touched by mystery.
 The DM might also use this table.
-It can help stock a room in a dungeon or fill a creature’s pockets.
+It can help stock a room in a dungeon or fill a creature's pockets.

 ### Trinkets